Teeth Whitening: Protecting Your Gums from Injury

 Higher concentration gels are offered by your dentist to use at home, as well as for in-office treatments.
 When using these higher concentrations at home, however, it is advised to use a custom-fit whitening tray.

-Whitening Trays - Single
+Custom Teeth Whitening Trays

 Use a Custom-Fitted Tray to Protect Your Gums